WebComponentsGuide/webcomponents.guide/learn/techniques/using-cancellation-signals.md

 }
 ```

-## Using Signals in your own public APIs
+## Using Cancellation Signals in your own public APIs

 If you can use a signal as part of your internal state, it might be simpler to provide it as part of the public API.
 If
-you are considering using _signals_ in a public API, it's a good idea to make them an optional part of your API as they
+you are considering using _cancellation signals_ in a public API, it's a good idea to make them an optional part of your
-won't always be _needed_.
+API as they won't always be _needed_.

-A component using _signals_ no longer needs separate start & stop methods, instead combining into one and relying on the
+A component using _cancellation signals_ no longer needs separate start & stop methods, instead combining into one and
-signal to know when to stop.
-This can often simplify code as there is no need to track state across different methods.
+relying on the signal to know when to stop.
+This can often simplify code as there is no need to track state across
+different methods.

 ```js
 class StopWatchElement extends HTMLElement {